vpineda1996/DuinoEthernet/README.md

 <h3>Crème de la Crème : How to send messages to Arduino?</h3>
  <p>In a basic JSON object (as described in <a href="http://jsonapi.org/format/">here</a>
- you'll need to put 3 basic stuff for this to work: command, pin and value. <br /> As explained <a href="http://jsonapi.org/format/">here</a> since they are integers, you dont need to put "" arround the value, so don't put them</p>
+ you'll need to put 3 basic stuff for this to work: command, pin and value.<br /> As explained <a href="http://jsonapi.org/format/">here</a> since they are integers, you dont need to put "" arround the value, so don't put them. </p>
+ <p> To send API calls to your Arduino server you need to use the following URL <strong>http://arduino.ip.or.hostame/api</strong></p>

  <h4>Table of commands and desired behavior</h4>